Sidewalk and Ramp Repair Program

 The City contracts with three different contractors for three different methods of repair:

-3. CLI Concrete Leveling to lift sinking sidewalk slabs with a mudjacking process.
+3. Lift sinking slabs with a mudjacking process

 Sidewalk millage

-In November 2016, voters passed the Street, Bridge, and Sidewalk Millage, which effectively allows the City to continue making sidewalk repairs.
-Beginning in 2017, the City will return to work in the neighborhoods where sidewalks were previously repaired in 2012.
+In November 2016 and November 2020, voters passed the Street, Bridge, and Sidewalk Millage, which effectively allowed the City to continue making sidewalk repairs.

-What repairs will be made as part of this?
+What repairs are made as part of this?

 • Sidewalks that are displaced more than ½ inch.